MZ-Makos/MLDL-abinitio-dynamics/README.md

 The many-body expansion (MBE) is a common formalism to express many-body energy as a sum of E(one-body), E(two-body), and so on up to E(n-body) energy contributions.
 In this paper, the MBE was used for methanol clusters using DC-GAN.
 The descriptors that were used are, the Coulomb Matrix and newly discovered depth map (D-map), which is a depth of field image of a ball-and-stick structure.
 Using DC-GAN they were able to create a neural network and calculate the energies of the clusters.
 As the results showed, this method is faster than MP2-MBE.
 The error of NN-MBE is similar to MP2-MBE.

+ [What Does the Machine Learn?
+Knowledge Representations of Chemical Reactivity Joshua A. Kammeraad, Jack Goetz, Eric A. Walker, Ambuj Tewari, and Paul M. Zimmerman J.](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00721)

+In this paper, the performance of two machine learning models NN and SVM were compared with the non-machine-learning model of the Evans-Polanyi relationship.
+(EP model observes that the difference in activation energy between two reactions of the same family is proportional to the differences of their enthalpy of reaction.)<bn>
+The NN and SVM models show a good correlation between quantum chemical activation energy and machine-learning estimates, Both show similar prediction accuracy.
+However, ML views reactions categorically rather than by deeper physical relationship.
+Both are unable to generalize their predictions beyond the specific reaction types that appeared in the input vector. <bn>
+The authors show that replacing ML models by the Evans-Polanyi model slightly outperformed the nonlinear machine-learning models (by about 5% RMSE).

 ### ab initio nanoreactors
 [Martínez et al., Discovering chemistry with an ab initio nanoreactor, Nature Chemistry 2014](https://www.nature.com/articles/nchem.2099)